Tsarar/SpaceBirds/docs/README.md

 Deployment:

+You will need to have a web browser (I've used Chrome), Node.js and npm installed

 1) Go to SpaceBirds\Web application
 2) Install connect via "npm -i connect"
 3) Install serve-static via "npm -i serve-static"